influxdata/telegraf/plugins/inputs/sqlserver/README.md

 In the configuration file, toggling `health_metric` to `true` will enable collection of this metric.
 By default, this value is set to `false` and the metric is not collected.
 The health metric emits one record for each connection specified by `servers` in the configuration file.

-The health metric emits different tags than the standard sqlserver plugin metrics.
-This difference allows the emission of a consistent value, even when connection to the SQL Server fails.
 The health metric emits the following tags:
-- `connection_sql_instance` - Name of the server specified in the connection string.
+- `sql_instance` - Name of the server specified in the connection string.
 This value is emitted as-is in the connection string.
 If the server could not be parsed from the connection string, a constant placeholder value is emitted
-- `connection_database_name` -  Name of the database or (initial catalog) specified in the connection string.
+- `database_name` -  Name of the database or (initial catalog) specified in the connection string.
 This value is emitted as-is in the connection string.
 If the database could not be parsed from the connection string, a constant placeholder value is emitted

 The health metric emits the following fields:
-- `AttemptedQueries` - Number of queries that were attempted for this connection
+- `attempted_queries` - Number of queries that were attempted for this connection
-- `SuccessfulQueries` - Number of queries that completed successfully for this connection
+- `successful_queries` - Number of queries that completed successfully for this connection
-- `DatabaseType` - Type of database as specified by `database_type`.
+- `database_type` - Type of database as specified by `database_type`.
 If `database_type` is empty, the `QueryVersion` and `AzureDB` fields are concatenated instead

-If `AttemptedQueries` and `SuccessfulQueries` are not equal for a given connection, some metrics were not successfully gathered for that connection.
-If `SuccessfulQueries` is 0, no metrics were successfully gathered.
+If `attempted_queries` and `successful_queries` are not equal for a given connection, some metrics were not successfully gathered for that connection.
+If `successful_queries` is 0, no metrics were successfully gathered.

 [cardinality]: /docs/FAQ.md#user-content-q-how-can-i-manage-series-cardinality